Mid-Senior Engineers: Reinvent your career with Robotics, earning $100k-$200k+ in the next 90 days. Learn More

 Resources to Build it

-The haunted Ouija board is based on the principles of a CNC machine.
 Once you have a CNC plotter created, you can map out various different words and patterns that you can use as “messages.”
 Add in some extra props, and this project is sure to draw in crowds looking for answers from the spirits!

 You can find the full tutorial on how to create your own haunted Ouija board here.